SevenShepherd/SevenShepherd.github.io/_posts/2023-02-21-computer-programming-courses.markdown

 <span style="font-style:Italic;font-size:21px;color:Black;">Hello and welcome,</span>

-my name is Ryan and my philosophy is known as autodidacticism.
+My name is Ryan and my philosophy is known as autodidacticism.
 I have been a programmer since the turn of the millennium.
 In the past, I successfully taught myself how to program in C/C++, grew advanced with Perl, but ultimately my formal language of choice became Python, and as a result, the predominant paradigm you’ll see me implement in this blog is of the imperative rather than declarative variety.

 > <sup style="font-weight:bold;">16</sup> Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven. &mdash; Matthew 5:16 KJV